How does IDD therapy treatment actually work – and is it safe?

 The system then oscillates the segment.
 Think of this as a precise, gentle wiggle that helps draw fluid back into the disc, much like pumping up a tyre.
 Better fluid exchange = better disc nutrition.

-3. Pressure change = space to heal
+3. Pressure change gives space for the nerve heal

 With pressure lowered and fluid moving, bulging material can be re-absorbed, the nerve irritation calms, and your spine can start to move and function more normally.